enklu/create-commons-unity/README.md

-# Create-Commons-UnityLog
+# Create-Commons-Unity

-Simple logging for Unity clients.
+Libraries for Unity projects.